videojs/videojs-contrib-eme/README.md

 ## Using

 By default, videojs-contrib-eme is not able to decrypt any audio/video.
-In order to decrypt audio/video, a user must pass in methods that are specific to a source and its combination of key system and codec.
-These are provided via either videojs-contrib-eme's plugin options, or source options.
+In order to decrypt audio/video, a user must pass in either relevant license URIs, or methods specific to a source and its combination of key system and codec.
+These are provided to the plugin via either videojs-contrib-eme's plugin options, or source options.

 ### FairPlay